 The sciatic nerve is marked on the back of thigh by joining the following 3 points:

-- First point is marked 2.5 cm lateral to the midpoint of the line joining the anterior superior iliac spine and ischial tuberosity.
+- The first point is marked 2.5 cm lateral to the midpoint of the line joining the anterior superior iliac spine and ischial tuberosity.

 - 2nd point is marked halfway between the ischial tuberosity and greater trochanter.

-- Third point is indicated in the junction of the upper 2 third and lower 1-third of the back of the thigh.
+- The third point is indicated in the junction of the upper 2/3rd and lower 1/3rd of the back of the thigh.

 A thick curved line (about 2 cm wide) with outward convexity joining the first and 2nd points represents the sciatic nerve in the gluteal region and a thick straight line of exactly the same width joining the 2nd and third points represents the sciatic nerve in the thigh.